willWallace-RIT/hatvizMod/README.md

 This fork reframes the system from a runtime simulation into a data generator for GPU consumption.

 The emphasis is on structured, repeatable state generation rather than per-frame object management.

+NEWS:
+currently my offline/private version does squeeze out another iteration on javascript but a little lost in in the sauce reworking the export data during a displacement event.

+refactoring should help get things working again.